 Officially dubbed the capital of Greece in 1834, Athens is named after the Greek Goddess of Wisdom, Athena.
 Throughout Athens, you will notice numerous direct and indirect odes to her as the city’s protector.
 In fact, the temple of the Parthenon on the Acropolis was built as a dedication to her.
 The Acropolis, otherwise known as The Sacred Rock, is considered the unofficial symbol of Athens and one of the oldest monuments in Europe, creating it a tourist hotspot.
 With tickets starting at € 20.00 per person for direct access to the Acropolis and the Acropolis Museum.
 You will be sure to feel as if you were transported back to the ancient days of Greece.

 Traveling around Athens is incredibly easy, as everything you need is within walking distance- shops, markets, restaurants, and historical sites all fit neatly into the city.
 Athens is also home to an International Airport, providing many options for travelers flying in or out.
 There are also three seaports close by the ports of Piraeus, Rafina, and Lavrion, all of which provide ferry rides to the notorious Greek Islands.
 The port of Piraeus is the largest port in both Greece and Europe and the third-largest in the world in regards to how many passengers are transported.
 Each year, approximately 20 million passengers travel through this port, admiring the incredible views of the ocean and Athens’s rich history.
+Check out Greece tour packages to help you save time booking your sites.

 All about the Greek Islands: